Veep season 5: Plot summary

 Selina's mother, referred to as Mee-Maw, is hospitalized after a stroke.
 Selina takes her off life support and, though she has largely negative feelings towards her mother, receives a significant bump in favorability polls due to the perception that she is grieving.

 At the height of the economic crisis, Selina has to decide between two banks to bail out, one of which belongs to Charlie.
-He breaks up with her when she decides to bailout the other bank.
+He breaks up with her when she decides to bail out the other bank.
 Amy is put in charge of investigating Politico's claims that someone on Selina's core staff called the President a cunt.
 The investigation reveals that it was every staffer except Gary.
 Catherine comes out as a lesbian and reveals that she and Marjorie have fallen in love.
 The relationship developed while Catherine filmed Selina in the White House for her thesis documentary project (shown in "Kissing Your Sister").

 Selina meets with the President of China to negotiate a deal to lift the sanctions.
 In a positive turn, the talks go well and he promises he is open to a path to independence for Tibet.

-Tom James is caught attempting to convince congresspeople to abstain from the upcoming election vote in a maneuver to secure his Presidency.
+Tom James is caught attempting to convince congresspeople to abstain from the upcoming election vote in a maneuver to secure his presidency.
 After he and Selina have a screaming argument at the White House holiday party, they end up having sex.

 Two months after Election Day, the House of Representatives hold the historic vote to break the election tie.
 Both candidates fail to secure at least 26 votes, sending the decision over to the Senate.
 This results in yet another tie, broken by sitting Vice President Andrew Doyle.
 He votes for President O'Brien's running mate Senator Laura Montez.
 Montez is sworn in at the inauguration and to Selina's further dismay, gets credit for negotiating independence for Tibet.